Nickster28/Maret-Calendar-Scraper/README.md

 * **team**: the school team competing
 * **isHome**: boolean whether or not this is a home game

-Additionally, a game object may have the following additional fields:
+Additionally, a game object may have the following fields:

 * **opponent**: the opposing team name
 * **time**: a datetime string